lmammino/loige.co/astro/src/content/posts/2019-02-18_fastify-and-preact-for-quick-web-app-prototyping/index.md

   - fastify
   - react
   - docker
+description: This article shows how to quickly build web app prototypes using Fastify for the backend API and Preact for the frontend UI.
+It also covers how to dockerize the app for easy sharing.
+Key points are the plugin architecture of Fastify, the lightweight nature of Preact, and the use of htm for defining UI without transpilation.
 ---

 In this article I will show my setup to build and share web apps prototypes using **Fastify** and **Preact**, two technologies that I love.